liferay-search/liferay-docs/en/developer/frameworks/articles/search/02-aggregations/03-statistical-aggregations.markdown

 [Stats](https://github.com/liferay/liferay-portal/blob/7.2.0-ga1/portal-kernel/src/com/liferay/portal/kernel/search/Stats.java)
 aggregations were introduced in 7.0.

-Cardinality Aggregations extend @product@'s metrics aggregation capabilities, providing an approximate (i.e., statistical) count of distinct values returned by a search query.
+Cardinality Aggregations extend @sharepoint@'s metrics aggregation capabilities, providing an approximate (i.e., statistical) count of distinct values returned by a search query.
 For example, you could compute a count of distinct values of the _tag_ field.
 Refer to the